2018 United States House of Representatives elections in Michigan: District 5

 The 5th district is located along the eastern coast of Michigan, centered on the Tri-Cities region of Mid Michigan, such as Bay City and Saginaw, and stretches down into Flint.
-This district has a PVI of D+5.
-The incumbent is Democrat Dan Kildee, who has represented the district since 2013.
+This district had a PVI of D+5.
+The incumbent was Democrat Dan Kildee, who had represented the district since 2013.
 He was re-elected to a third term with 61% of the vote in 2016.
 Kildee considered running for governor in 2018, but decided to run for re-election instead.